Skip to content

 3. Store your API in a safe place for future reference.
 (And no, a Post-it under your keyboard is not what we’d call a safe place.)

-PDQ Connect Settings view showing API keys menu option and Create API key feature.
+PDQ Connect Settings page showing the API keys menu and Create API key button.

 Authenticate with your API key